+*Rates per 100 deliveries.

+**Data from various sources

+*** Includes breech and other malformations

+ꝉ National data.

 Restricting and Reducing the Incidence of Vaginal Breech Births

 During the 1970s, the rate of total near-birth deaths dropped to 15.1% per 1,000 live births.
 Nevertheless, concerns over breech deliveries continued garnering considerable scientific attention.
 Obstetricians sought ways to address the “very real problem in management” posed by breech presentations.
 The number of publications on breech delivery tripled between 1974 and 1990, from an average of 29 publications a year to 88 annually, representing a much higher increase than that for general labor-related publications.
 Various strategies were suggested to reduce the risks associated with breech delivery pathologies.
 Considering cesareans safer than vaginal births, authors and commentators advocated liberalizing cesareans and restricting births.
 This included tightening supervision, restricting conditions under which vaginal deliveries could be performed, and recommending an external version in late pregnancy to prevent breech presentation during labor.